dnanexus/pindel/Readme.md

 ##Run Specifications
 This app must have one of the following input combinations or it will raise an AppError:
-1. BAM file(s) from BWA/MOSAIK AND BAM config file (as specied at http://gmt.genome.wustl.edu/pindel/0.2.4/user-manual.html) OR insert size
+1. BAM file(s) with extension .bam from BWA/MOSAIK AND BAM config file (as specied at http://gmt.genome.wustl.edu/pindel/0.2.4/user-manual.html) OR insert size
-2. BAM file(s) not from BWA/MOSAIK AND bam_not_produced_by_bwa=True (default=False) AND sequence_platform AND insert size
+2. BAM file(s) with extension .bam not from BWA/MOSAIK AND bam_not_produced_by_bwa=True (default=False) AND sequence_platform AND insert size
-3. Pindel input file (as specified at http://gmt.genome.wustl.edu/pindel/0.2.4/user-manual.html) AND input_is_pindel=True (default=False)
+3. Pindel input file (as specified at http://gmt.genome.wustl.edu/pindel/0.2.4/user-manual.html)

 ##Versions
 This app uses Pindel v.0.2.4t and Samtools v.0.1.19